-

 - IKEv2/IPsec

-We were able to see options for IKEv2 and WireGuard when using the iPhone app, but then able to see options for OpenVPN, IKEv2, and WireGuard when using the Windows app.
-Find the different protocols in the CyberGhost VPN settings of your app.
+We were able to see options for IKEv2 and WireGuard when using the iPhone app, but then we were able to see options for OpenVPN, IKEv2, and WireGuard when using the Windows app.
+Find the different protocols in CyberGhost VPN settings.

 CyberGhost VPN test results